andrewciccotosto/AndrewCiccotosto32350975/Creating_AWS_Server.md

 *   SSH - Ensure port is 22 - Source 0.0.0.0/0
 *   HTTPS - Ensure port is 443 - Source 0.0.0.0/0
 *   HTTP - Ensure port is 80 - Source 0.0.0.0/0

+All other settings can remain as default.
+Once this has been completed, click "Launch Instance"